Skip to code content (skip section selection)

 (F) Action by Planning Director.

-(1) Upon submission of a completed application, the Planning Director shall schedule the site plan for review by the Technical Review Committee.
+(1) Upon submission of a completed application, the Planning Director shall schedule the associated site plan application for review by the Technical Review Committee.
 The Technical Review Committee shall review the site plan for consistency with the requirements of this chapter.

 (2) Upon completion of the technical review, the Planning Director shall prepare a report that reviews the application in light of comments provided by the Technical Review Committee, in light of the adopted plans and policies of the town, and the general requirements of this chapter.
 The report, site plan and any related application materials shall be forwarded to the Town Council.